The MEF announces the issuance of the following zero-coupon treasury bonds, to be auctioned on 29 December 2009, and settled on 4 January 2010:

-The bonds above-mentioned are subscribable in minimum lots of one-thousand euro; the issue takes place through the uniform-price auction mechanism, without any indication of the minimum price and without considering bids submitted at prices below the "exclusion price."
+The bonds above-mentioned can be subscribed in minimum lots of one-thousand euros; the issue takes place through the uniform-price auction mechanism, without any indication of the minimum price and excluding bids submitted at prices below the "exclusion price."
 To set the exclusion price, bids submitted at prices exceeding the "maximum accepted price" - which is calculated as set forth in the issuance decree - will not be considered.

 Italian, EU and non-EU banks as well as the brokerage companies and EU and non-EU investment businesses referred to in the decrees authorising the issuance of the above-mentioned bonds are eligible to participate in the auction.

 The dealers referred to above may bid on their own account or on behalf of third parties.

 Each bid submitted must state the relevant offer price.
 Each dealer may submit up to a maximum of three bids, each at a different price and for a minimum amount of 500,000 euro of nominal capital.
 Any bid below the minimum amount will not be considered.
 Each bid must not exceed the issuance amount; any bids in excess of the issuance amount will be admitted only up to that amount.

 The prices indicated will vary by a minimum amount of one-thousandth euro; any variations by a different amount will be rounded upwards.

 Bids from dealers must be submitted - by 11 am of the deadline shown in the calendar below - by means of electronic bid sent to the Banca d'Italia via the National Interbanking Network, in compliance with the technical procedures and conditions established by the Banca d'Italia and familiar to dealers.

 The allocation of bonds, on the day auction operations are finalised, will take place at the lowest price among those offered by the remaining allottees.